cassiozen/mithryn-ttrpg/setting.md

 The King of Mithryn fell; the libraries burned.
 Towers that had taken lifetimes to build toppled in hours.
 What remained, the conquerors claimed for themselves.

 But the amulet survived.
+When it was torn from King Nairon’s hand, the one who took it was struck with a sudden, shattering realization.
+Something within the amulet opened the truth of Mithryn to them.
+In that moment, they turned away from destruction and hid it, sparing it from those who would seek to use or destroy it.

+Centuries became millennia.
+The conquerors’ version of history hardened into stone: Mithryn was a fortress, its king a tyrant, its defeat a liberation.
+The true story was buried, outlawed, forgotten.
-In the very moment it was ripped from King Nairon's hands, its taker had a profound realization, and spared no effort in hidding it away.
-Now, three thousend years later, it wants to be found.
+Yet the amulet endures, and it stirs.
+It has waited three thousand years.
+It wants to be found.

 ## The real power of the amulet